timswyzen/discordTCG/README.md

 # discordTCG
 discordTCG is a fully-functional trading card game which works inside Discord.
 It includes numerous interesting game functions, (currently) over 100 cards, trading, collecting, packs, deck building, etc.

+If you have suggestions for cards or mechanics, feel free to message me on Discord - Pazda#6899

 # Usage

 ## Invite to existing server